menu iconknow your dna logosearch icon

 The Dangers of Sharing Your DNA Data

-We understand how easy and exciting taking at-home DNA test kits can be.
+We understand how easy and exciting using DNA test kits from your home is.
 However, these tests may leave your DNA information less protected when performed outside a professional setting.

 DNA Services Can Sell Your Data to Third Parties